 The water that flows into Lake Powell comes from snow melt in Wyoming, Utah, Colorado, and New Mexico.
 This snow melt gathers into the Green, Colorado, Dirty Devil, Escalante, and San Juan Rivers, which empty into Lake Powell.
 For the past few years, not enough snow fell in the high country, so the rivers were not as strong, and Lake Powell did not receive as much water.

 In an average water year, Lake Powell is at its lowest in March, when the spring runoffs begin and the lake level starts to rise.
-The drought continues.
-The Colorado River Basin is now in its 11th year of drought.
-Inflow volumes have been below average for 5 consecutive years, with 2011 showing some improvement.
-Click Here for current water conditions.
+The Colorado River Basin is now in its 11th year of drought however.
+Inflow volumes have been below average for five consecutive years, with 2011 showing some improvement.

 Boaters and swimmers should be aware that rocks that may have been completely submerged last season may now be exposed or just under the water surface.
 Additionally, access to many of the lake's smaller side canyons may be more difficult due to low water.
 Maintain a sharp lookout, even in the main channel.
 If you're travelling into unfamiliar territory or simply can't tell what's under the water -- slow down.
 On the bright side, there should be plenty of sandy beach exposed for those camping on Lake Powell.

 There are six marinas on Lake Powell, five of them with launch ramps.
 Lodging and boating services are provided year-round at these developed areas on Lake Powell, except Dangling Rope.
 Be sure to take the boat trip to Rainbow Bridge National Monument.
-It is an easy, fun way to see Lake Powell -- just sit back an relax.
+It's an easy, fun way to see Lake Powell -- just sit back and relax.
 The hike from the courtesy docks at the Rainbow Bridge is approximately 2.5 miles round-trip.
 Wear good footwear and take plenty of food and water.

 Share this page on Facebook: